 A quick post on our 2012 Halloween costumes – after many late nights, we had an awesome time walking around the neighborhood tonight.
-Check below for a video of some sweet synchronized LED action.

 Background – my son loves our Roomba vacuum cleaner.
 He loves to watch it work, loves to take it apart and clean it, even loves to watch 10 min teardown videos on Youtube.
 As such, we knew we had to make him a Roomba costume for Halloween.
 But what about my wife and I?
 The virtual walls!